AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2024-12-01-javascript-game-loop/index.md

     });
 }
 ```

+{% aside %}
+Again, you would want to limit the FPS of the `updatePhysics` calls as shown before.
+I've omitted that code here for brevity.
+{% endaside %}

 Even though these event handlers are still running outside `requestAnimationFrame` like in the first example, those handlers are no longer updating the game state.
 Instead, they're keeping track of every key that's currently pressed—which, unlike a player's position, is a binary state of either pressed or not pressed.
 As long as the player doesn't lift up that key, the next animation frame will see that the key is still pressed and update the player's position at the same FPS as the rendering and other game logic.
 This leads to smoother input handling and responsive player movement that's synchronized with animations.